-(Urban facilitators to conduct this in 10 mins.
-Urban facilitators to write 2 sentences instead of five):
+(Urban classrooms to conduct this activity in 10 mins.
+Urban classrooms to write 2 sentences instead of five):

-Now ask students to write five sentences of their own using irregular past tense verbs (as mentioned in Part C) .
+Now ask students to write five sentences of their own using irregular past tense verbs (as mentioned in Part C).
 Once students have finished, ask each one to share their answers with the class.
 Correct as required

 Ask a few students to lead this activity.
-The facilitator must help students to stay on the topic.
+The teacher must help students stay on topic.

 Discuss the answers of the first paragraph of part D with the entire class.
-Then ask students to complete the rest themselves.
+Then ask students to complete the rest by themselves.
 Once completed, discuss the answers as a class.